 Eligible projects will be peer reviewed, with the prize recipient determined by the DRC advisory board and directors.
 The advisory board members are Jonathan Alexander (University of California, Irvine), Cheryl Ball (West Virginia University), Kristine Blair (Bowling Green State University), Douglas Eyman (George Mason University), Troy Hicks (Central Michigan University), Derek Mueller (Eastern Michigan University), Jentery Sayers (University of British Columbia), and Melanie Yergeau (University of Michigan).
 The directors are Anne Ruggles Gere and Naomi Silver, and the assistant director is Simone Sessolo (University of Michigan).

 For consideration, authors should provide by email a portfolio including the prospectus and full manuscript for the completed project.
 The prospectus should provide the following information: a description of the goals, intended audience, and significance; and an explanation of technical requirements, feasibility, and long-term sustainability.
 The full manuscript should include all digital materials (manuscript and materials can be submitted as a url).
 We also ask that authors provide a recent CV.
-The deadline for submissions is March 1, 2018.
+The next deadline for submissions is March 1, 2019.

 Please send submissions to Mary Francis, Editorial Director for the University of Michigan Press, and the DRC directors, using this email address: SweetlandDRCBooks@umich.edu.

 The prize is open to scholars of all ranks, though preference is for first and single-author projects of younger scholars.
 A prize of $5000 will be awarded, along with an advance contract for publication in the series.
-The recipient will be announced on the DRC, U-M Press, and Sweetland websites, and at Computers and Writing 2017.
+The recipient will be announced on the DRC, U-M Press, and Sweetland websites, and at the Computers and Writing conference.

 - General Guidelines for Prospectus Submission to the Digital Rhetoric Collaborative